digitalvectorz/ccarps/Character_Creation.md

 # Character Creation #
-It is great to sit down to a game with well-written characters.
+It is great to sit down to play a game with well-written characters.
 It is even better when the character's attributes and abilities are reflected in the story.
 Many players and game masters take pride in designing the characters and adventures they play, from the environment and backstory to appearance, to attitude and social disposition.
 They create interesting characters with compelling and intriguing lives.
 In these stories the characters are center stage and the Game Master is the guide.

 ## Starting Points ##
 Every character, whether it is the Player or NPC, has starting points.
 These are the points that you will spend on Oddities and Skills.
 In order to be ready for the game, the sum of the points spent on Oddities and the character's Skills points must equal the sum of the Starting primary attribute Points for your character.
 The ability to sum and balance the character sheet is one feature that lends itself to translating the CCARPS system into other forms of media such as video games.
 A character's starting points are equal to the sum of the character's primary attributes.

 ### Starting Age ###
-Starting Types are used to help add variety to the group's characters, where age and past experience is taken into account.
-This can help add depth and a sense of connection between characters, their past, and their place in the game world.
-The first step is to find out how many dice to roll.
-This is dictated by your age, and can be found in the Starting Age table below.
+Starting Age is used to help add variety to the group's characters, where physical growth and past experience are taken into account.
+A character's starting age adds depth and a sense of connection between the character, their past, and their place in the game world.
+The first step in character creation is to choose the character's starting age.
+Second step is to find the character's starting age on the Starting Age Table to determine how many dice to roll for each attribute.

 Starting Age (in Years):